-- We have incurred significant losses since our inception, and we expect to incur significant losses for the foreseeable future and may never achieve or maintain profitability. - We will continue to need substantial additional funding and raise capital when needed to initiate and continue our product development programs and commercialization efforts. - We currently rely, and may continue to rely for the foreseeable future, on substantial debt financing that we are not able to repay in cash. - Raising additional capital is highly likely to cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our technologies or product candidate. - The conversion of some or all of our currently outstanding convertible notes in shares of our common stock will dilute the ownership interests of existing stockholders. - It may be difficult for you to evaluate the success of our business to date and to assess our future viability. - Our only product candidate, PRP, remains in the early stages of development and may never become commercially viable, and therefore, you may lose your investment. - PRP may cause undesirable side effects that could negatively impact its clinical trial results or limit its use, hindering further development, subject us to possible product liability claims, and make it more difficult to commercialize PRP. - Our ability to successfully initiate and complete our clinical trials of PRP. - Our ability to obtain regulatory approval in jurisdictions in the United States and outside the United States to be able to market PRP in those jurisdictions. - Our ability in the future to establish sales and marketing capabilities or enter into agreements with third parties to sell and market PRP. - We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - Our ability to seek approval for reimbursement for PRP before it can be marketed, assuming successful commercialization, and us being then subject to unfavorable pricing regulations, third-party reimbursement practices or healthcare reform initiatives. - We may depend on collaborations with third parties for the development and commercialization of PRP, and these collaborations may be unsuccessful. - .
-Our third party manufacturers of PRP performing satisfactorily or at all, and our reliance on any third-party for the supply of PRP. - Our ability to comply with our obligations under any intellectual property licenses with third parties. - Our ability to protect our intellectual property rights. - Our ability to obtain, or if there are delays in obtaining, required regulatory approvals, to commercialize PRP, and our ability to generate revenue. - Our ability to obtain marketing approval in international jurisdictions to market PRP in international jurisdictions. - Our ability to obtain marketing approval of and commercialize PRP and affect the prices we may obtain.
+- We face risks related to Novel Coronavirus (COVID-19) which could significantly disrupt our research and development, operations, sales, and financial results. - We have incurred significant losses since our inception, and we expect to incur significant losses for the foreseeable future and may never achieve or maintain profitability. - We will continue to need substantial additional funding and raise capital when needed to initiate and continue our product development programs and commercialization efforts. - · As an early stage company, it may be difficult for you to evaluate the success of our business to date and to assess our future viability. - We currently rely, and may continue to rely for the foreseeable future, on substantial debt financing that we are not able to repay in cash. - Raising additional capital is highly likely to cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our technologies or product candidate. - The conversion of some or all of our currently outstanding convertible notes in shares of our common stock will dilute the ownership interests of existing stockholders. - It may be difficult for you to evaluate the success of our business to date and to assess our future viability. - Our only product candidate, PRP, remains in the early stages of development and may never become commercially viable, and therefore, you may lose your investment. - PRP may cause undesirable side effects that could negatively impact its clinical trial results or limit its use, hindering further development, subject us to possible product liability claims, and make it more difficult to commercialize PRP. - Our ability to successfully initiate and complete our clinical trials of PRP. - Our ability to obtain regulatory approval in jurisdictions in the United States and outside the United States to be able to market PRP in those jurisdictions. - Our ability in the future to establish sales and marketing capabilities or enter into agreements with third parties to sell and market PRP. - We face substantial competition, which may result in others discovering, developing or commercializing products before or more successfully than we do. - Our ability to seek approval for reimbursement for PRP before it can be marketed, assuming successful commercialization, and us being then subject to unfavorable pricing regulations, third-party reimbursement practices or healthcare reform initiatives. - We may depend on collaborations with third parties for the development and commercialization of PRP, and these collaborations may be unsuccessful. - Our third party manufacturers of PRP performing satisfactorily or at all, and our reliance on any third-party for the supply of PRP. - · Our ability to comply with our obligations under any intellectual property licenses with third parties. - Our ability to protect our intellectual property rights. - Our ability to obtain, or if there are delays in obtaining, required regulatory approvals, to commercialize PRP, and our ability to generate revenue. - Our ability to obtain marketing approval in international jurisdictions to market PRP in international jurisdictions. - Our ability to obtain marketing approval of and commercialize PRP and affect the prices we may obtain.